 - Fleece Jacket

 Many people overlook packing emergency food in their kit.
-Even if you brought sandwiches for lunch and snacks for the afternoon, your emergency kit should include food for when your trip unexpectedly lasts an extra day or two.
+Even if you brought sandwiches for lunch and snacks for the afternoon, your emergency kit should include food for an extra day or two when your trip unexpectedly lasts.

 Think about how many people will be on the boat and pack enough food for several days.
 Reading the food labels will give you an idea of how many calories you are packing.

 Remember, this food is for emergencies and doesn’t need to be gourmet.
-You want to pack the most calories possible into the smallest size; the goal is survival, not satisfaction.
+You want to pack the most calories into the smallest size; the goal is survival, not satisfaction.
 Some great options are freeze-dried meals, high-calorie energy bars, or jerky.
-More food ideas can be found at Ready.gov.

-One of the most critical items in your emergency kit is a water filtration or desalination device.
-If you are stranded in the middle of the ocean with the sun beating down and no way to drink water, nothing else in your emergency kit is going to matter.
+A water filtration or desalination device is one of the most critical items in your emergency kit.
+If you are stranded in the ocean with the sun beating down and have no way to drink water, nothing else in your emergency kit will matter.

 A boat emergency can be a traumatizing event for anyone.
-While comfort items are not vital to surviving in a crisis, they can certainly be beneficial to your mental wellbeing.
+While comfort items are not vital to surviving a crisis, they can benefit your mental well-being.
 Consider packing one or more of the following, especially if you will be with children: